drcallaway/typescript-intro/type-declaration-files.md

     ```
 1. Load in VS Code: `$ code .`
 1. Hover over "lodash" in the import and notice missing declaration file.
-1. Type declaration files are available from <a href="https://definitelytyped.org/">Definitely Typed</a>.
+1. Type declaration files are available from <a href="https://definitelytyped.org/" target="_blank">Definitely Typed</a>.
 1. Click "@types package search page" to search for a Lodash type file.
 1. Install Lodash types: `npm install -D @types/lodash`
 1. Missing declaration file warning is gone and code completion is available.